Political views of Adolf Hitler: Antisemitism, anti-slavism, Lebensraum, and the invasion of the Soviet Union

 Not alone in this interpretation of Hitler's invasion of the Soviet Union as a move of continental expansion and one with an antisemitic eliminationist political intent, Hillgruber is joined by the likes of historian Karl Dietrich Bracher, among others.
 (Note: Stackelberg claims Hitler's "attack on the Soviet Union was the fulfillment of the mission of his life.")
 In his work The German Dictatorship, Bracher called the invasion the consequence of Hitler's "ideological obsession" and stated that "Hitler's drive for territorial expansion and the relentless expansion of the SS state ushered in the final phase of National Socialist rule".
 That final phase proved disastrous for the Jews, Slavs, Roma-Sinti and countless others.
 (Note: Hitler's attempt to acquire Lebensraum eventually brought untold suffering to his beloved German Volksgenossen as the British and American bombers unleashed their wrath on German cities, demoralizing the German people.
 Meanwhile, the Red Army counter-attacked at Stalingrad late in 1942, reclaimed once German-occupied territory, and killed upwards of 500,000 German troops and their allies by February 1943; they also held captive some 91,000 prisoners—among them twenty-two German generals.)

+Intentionality vs. opportunism

+Historians have long debated whether Hitler’s political views should be understood primarily as the expression of some fixed ideological intention or as a set of rhetorically adaptable positions subordinated to political circumstance; some situating Hitler's political views "in the tension between the doctrine of fixed beliefs" and the utilitarian ideals of "a pragmatic populism."
+Earlier historical interpretations often emphasized opportunism, portraying Hitler as a tactician who employed ideological flexibility to mobilize support, while downplaying the constraining influence of doctrine—especially the latter case, when traditional political conventions were foregone as subordinates dynamically worked "towards the Führer."
+To this end, historian Ian Kershaw’s argued that Hitler's authority operated through broad ideological signals that encouraged subordinates to anticipate his aims and translate them into policy without the need for detailed instruction, whereby Hitler became the "linchpin" for the Nazis’ entire system.